News & Updates

 Should You Still Consider Facebook Ads for Affiliate Marketing?

-Facebook affiliate marketing through paid ads is still highly profitable and can reap great rewards.
+The answer is a resounding yes.
+Facebook affiliate marketing through paid ads is still highly profitable for those who know how to navigate it correctly.

-Another reason why Facebook ads are still worth investing your time and money is due to the introduction of Facebook CAPI.
+Another key reason why Facebook ads remain worth investing in is the introduction—and now widespread adoption—of Facebook CAPI.

 What is Facebook Conversion API?

-The Conversion API (CAPI) lets you share the users’ actions directly from your servers to Facebook.
-In other words, conversion tracking moved from the client-side to the server-side.
-Let us elaborate this a little further…
+The Conversion API (CAPI) lets you share user actions directly from your servers to Facebook, moving conversion tracking from the client-side to the server-side.

 How is Facebook CAPI Going to Alter the Affiliate Marketing Ecosystem?